adventuregamestudio/ags-manual/README.md

 The default behaviour is to locate Pandoc and a CHM compiler by searching in PATH and running feature tests as necessary.
-To bypass the search any feature checks the following environment variables can be set:
+To bypass the search and any associated feature checks the following environment variables can be set:

 variable | defines
 --- | ---